 Golden Knights vs. Blues: Betting Trends, Odds, Advanced Stats

-The Vegas Golden Knights (16-5-4) and St. Louis Blues (12-10-1) meet at T-Mobile Arena on Monday, December 4 at 10:00 PM ET on BSMW, SCRIPPS, and ESPN+.
-The Golden Knights took down the Washington Capitals 4-1 in their most recent outing, while the Blues are coming off a 4-1 loss to the Arizona Coyotes.
+The Vegas Golden Knights (16-5-5), coming off a 2-1 overtime loss to the St. Louis Blues, visit the St. Louis Blues (13-10-1) at Enterprise Center on Wednesday, December 6 at 9:00 PM ET on BSMW, SCRIPPS, and ESPN+.
+The Blues defeated the Vegas Golden Knights 2-1 in overtime in their last outing.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.